redcygni/Physics-Simulations/README.md

-1. Background Information
+Background Information

-        I. Included with every simulation attached:
+        I. Included with each simulation attached:
            1. A list of libraries/modules used
-                  2. A screenshot from the simulation
+           2. A screenshot
-                  3. Credit (when necessary)
+           2. Credit (when necessary)
         II.
-All of my code, unless otherwise noted, was written in VSCode.
+All code (unless otherwise noted) was written in VSCode.
         III.
-Underneath the credit, there will be a short description of the skills used in creating the corresponding simulation.
+Also included with each simulation will be a description of the skills utilized in its development.

-3. Planet Simulation
+1. Planet Simulation

    Libraries/modules used: Pygame
   <img width="796" alt="Screenshot 2023-11-02 at 2 30 12 AM" src="https://github.com/redcygni/Physics-Simulations/assets/118145890/7b775bf3-4e9b-4004-9583-f3a971d3439d">